Applications for the PhD program are due on December 12.

 - Two economics courses, preferably including microeconomics and econometrics

 - A strong grounding in mathematics, including at least two courses in college-level calculus through multivariate calculus (Calculus III in the US) and at least one college-level course in linear algebra.
-In the absence of this course work, rigorous math training in another area of math, and scores in the 90th percentile or above on the quantitative portion of the GRE exam, are generally considered an adequate measure of competence.

 Candidates who do not have all the prerequisites may be considered at the discretion of the admissions committee.